Green Elementary School

 The Environment Approach

-The issue of constant decrease in natural resources and irreversible polluting of the environment became a central issue in global discussion.
+The issue of the constant decrease in natural resources and irreversible polluting of the environment became a central issue in global discussion.
 The green school was planned in a holistic approach, in order to create the right living environment for the students while minimizing the environmental impact of the buildings by enhancing efficiency and moderation in the use of land, water, energy, and materials.

 Embracing nature play a central role in the design process.
 Nature presence within the school building is enhanced by the openness of the building and the integration of vegetation in the inner courtyards and the green roofs.
 This close relationship to nature raises awareness of natural resources and plays an important role in educating the new generation towards a more sustainable society.